Iasa-Global/btabok/pages/competency_model/financial_methods.md

 | | -   Learner will be able to describe examples of the sets of circumstances that would favor one method over the other
 | **CITA -- Associate** | -   Learner will be able to analyze and explain how the choice of financing method for a project will affect the financial measures
 | | -   Learner will be able to analyze the effects of alternative funding choices on the financial measures
-| **CITA -- Specialist** | -   Learner will be able to analyze the current state of the business domain or business units determine the effects of various financing options might have given the current set of investments for the domain or unit
+| **CITA -- Professional** | -   Learner will be able to analyze the current state of the business domain or business units determine the effects of various financing options might have given the current set of investments for the domain or unit
-| **CITA -- Professional** | -   Learner will be able to analyze the current state of the company, assess the effects of different financing options, and recommend a course of action covering the entire investment portfolio
+| **CITA -- Distinguished** | -   Learner will be able to analyze the current state of the company, assess the effects of different financing options, and recommend a course of action covering the entire investment portfolio

 ## Time-Driven Activity Based Costing